 2. Use a DST as a 1031 exchange backup plan.

-If you are expecting to defer capital gains taxes on prior real estate investment endeavors by completing a 1031 exchange, we recommend you select a DST property as one of your three identified candidate replacement properties.
-In the common event that your other two candidate properties cannot be acquired within your exchange period, the DST property can be used as a backup to ensure your exchange can be completed.
+If you plan to defer capital gains taxes on prior real estate investment endeavors by completing a 1031 exchange, you may want to consider a DST as a potential backup plan.
+If you identify a DST as one of your potential replacement properties, then in the event that your other properties cannot be acquired within your exchange period, the DST can be used as a backup to ensure your exchange can be completed.

-3. Ensure the debt ratio adheres to your debt requirements if using the DST property as your replacement property in a 1031 exchange.
+3. Ensure the DST's debt ratio adheres to your debt requirements.

 4. Diversify your portfolio with multiple DSTs or a multiple property DST.